 Since 2000, all of the major Canadian first aid and CPR providers introduced automated external defibrillator (AED) training into the CPR and first aid program.
 Throughout Canada AED’s have become more prevalent and more people are trained on how to use them.
 As the number of people who enter into cardiac arrest increase every year the demand for AED’s has never been higher.
 Costs of AED’s has dropped as demand has drastically increased in the past 10 years.
 AED’s are almost essential in rescuing victims that have entered cardiac arrest.
-Due to the effectiveness and ease of use AED training has become standard with almost every Red Cross first aid and CPR course.
+Due to the effectiveness and ease of use AED training has become standard with almost every St Mark James first aid and CPR course.

 - Standard First Aid

 - Standard Childcare First Aid

 - Emergency First Aid

 - CPR level “B”

 - CPR level “C”